 The more emails you can send, the quicker you can learn and improve.
 And the sooner you’ll learn what it takes to convert clients in your industry.

-2. Find the right person to contact (or get close)
+2. Find the right person or people to contact

 Getting high open rates (and more importantly, high response rates) depends a lot on who you’re actually sending an email to.

-There was a time early in my career where I thought I could just send an email to [email protected][companyname.com] and ask them to connect me with the right person to talk to.
+There was a time early in my career when I thought I could just send an email to [email protected][companyname.com] and ask them to connect me with the right person to talk to.

 That was stupid.
 It was a waste of time.